BA Single Honours Film Studies (UCAS Code: W600)

 Overall, these initiatives, and Degree Plusin particular, reward the energy, drive, determination and enthusiasm shown by students engaging in activities over-and-above the requirements of their academic studies.
 These qualities are amongst those valued highly by graduate employers.Back to top

-Placement: we have strong contacts with the local film industry, which has been experiencing significant growth in recent years, and we facilitate workshops and placements for students interested in careers in film and the creative industries.
+Placement: we have strong contacts with the local film industry, which has been experiencing significant growth in recent years, and we facilitate workshops and placements in the film and creative industries.

 10/11/2013Back to top